“Between stimulus and

-“Deep Stream” refers to an internal undercurrent of grounded presence that comes from being aware and awake – about the conscious and unconscious drivers of our behavior and reactions.
+“Deep Stream” = An internal undercurrent of grounded presence from being aware and awake – about the conscious and unconscious drivers of our behavior and reactions.
 It’s not what we know, it’s what we don’t know that derails us from having the impact and outcomes we want.

 Each individual is a complex intersection of lived experience, and internalized assumptions and beliefs from these experiences and our social context.
 Along with this, our nervous system is constantly scanning for stress and threat.

 Within micro-seconds, our reactivity can sabotage our desired intentions and our most clear purpose.

 Unfortunately, in our culture of efficiency and cognitive knowledge, most of us haven’t received education about how to navigate the complexity of our internal reactions and neurobiology, in the context of interpersonal and group dynamics.

 Deep Stream Leadership workshops and coaching equip individuals and teams with concrete skills and behaviors that enable connection and collaboration amidst the significant interpersonal, diversity, and inclusion issues that challenge how we “show up” in personal and professional relationships, and hinder our team and organizational success.

 Experiential and whole-body methods are the cornerstone of shifting limiting mindsets, behaviors, and reactions, along with transforming internal barriers (inner critic, perfectionism, self-doubt).
 We also draw on research and frameworks relevant to building successful relationships and teams that include the following topics: Neuroscience.
 Managing Responses to Threat.
 Emotional Intelligence.
 Blind Spots & Bias.
 Interpersonal Communication.
 Diversity & Group Dynamics.
 Repair from Conflict.